MercyaShani99/MercyaShani99/README.md

 - 👯 I’m looking to collaborate on **Things in medical science and other**

+- :memo: I have an interest in video and photo editing

+- :headphones: I also love to listening a music

 - 📫 How to reach me **mercyashani44@gmail.com**

 <h3 align="left">Connect with me:</h3>